sujiayi317/flask-blog-app/README.md

 3. Mkdir templates
     - in the project folder, contains .html files.
 4. Learned template inheritance
-    - layout.html is the skeleton to be inherited, .html file extends layout.html.
+    - layout.html is the skeleton to be inherited, .html file extends layout.html
 5. Add navigation bar and global styles.
 6. Mkdir statics
     - store stylesheets, Javascripts, images...
-    - here is main.css file, which is linked by layout.html <head>.
+    - here is main.css file, which is linked by layout.html <head>
-7. The function url_for() accepts the name of the function as an argument, which is useful because it will find the exact location of routes for us so that we don't need to worry about it in the background.
+7. The function url_for()
+    - accepts the name of the function as an argument, which is useful
+    - finds the exact location of routes so that we don't need to worry about it in the background
 8. Forms
     - pip install flask-wtf, which is wtforms.
-    - in forms.py, the class RegistrationForm and LoginForm all inherit from FlaskForm, which is a class of flask_wtf.
+    - in forms.py, the class RegistrationForm and LoginForm all inherit from FlaskForm, which is a class of flask_wtf
 9. Secret Key
     - in flaskblog.py module (later the __init__.py in the flaskblog package)
     - add.config['SECRET_KEY']=...
-    - import secrets, secrets.token_hex(16) to generate the secret key.
+    - import secrets, secrets.token_hex(16) to generate the secret key
 10. The routes register and login use forms mentioned above, in register.html and login.html, the block content part should contain the form information.
 11. Use database